Why is memorialization important to us:

 Accompanying media campaign – this attempts to widen the debate to a national level by extending the reach of the collected narratives and the outcomes of the subsequent discussions through a media campaign, discussion meetings with related groups and social media outreach including invitations for anyone to add their life histories to the web archive by submitting their story.

-Value-based undemanding of conflict and value-based visioning for future non-recurrence of violence as a tool – Supporting communities and youth with conflict transformation skills to envision a value-based society that may have the ability to prevent future conflict, based on values of respect, understanding, empathy and justice
+Value-based understanding of conflict as a tool for non-recurrence of violence – Supporting communities and youth with conflict transformation skills to envision a value-based society that may have the ability to prevent future conflict, based on values of respect, understanding, empathy and justice

 Engaging practitioners and policy makers – is sharing case studies and documentation to widen the network and discussions within the community of practitioners on the project’s learnings, and to influence policy and engagement in the area of memorialisation for non-recurrence